kizito9898/IT-Documentation/Powershell/Powershell-Absolute-Fundamentals.md

   - `New-ADOrganizationalUnit` → create a new OU
   - `Get-ADComputer` → view computer objects
 ---
-## Load the Active Directory module
+## Load the Active Directory module on Powershell

 Import-Module ActiveDirectory